 Because the number of exchange places is limited, it is very important that you state 3 priorities, particularly if you have to do a mandatory semester abroad.
 Initially you should only prepare a letter of motivation and Learning Agreement for your first priority.

 Important: the deadlines are fixed.
-Online application and paper copy with signature must be submitted to the International Center by the deadline (paper copies are not accepted).
+Online application and a scan of the signed application pdf must be submitted to the International Center by the deadline (paper copies are not accepted).

 More information on the application process can be found here: Semester abroad - step by step.